teamdunno/object/README.md

 const helloArray = ['Hello']
 /*
 This is our reference two
-(because it isnt re-forward reference one like we do in the first example)
+(because it dosent re-forward reference one like we do in the first example)
 */
 const hiArray = ['Hello']